wizenheimer/cascade/README.md

 Cascade pushes your deployments to the brink and helps you patch them up.
 All before your users even notice.

-Think about it:
-- What happens if your database suddenly decides to take a do a replication de-tour?
-- If a critical service goes MIA, does your system curl up and cry, or does it power through?

-These aren't hypotheticals.
-They're typical Tuesdays.

 But Cascade doesn't just break things and leave you to pick up the pieces.
 Oh no. We're not savages. (well, maybe a little).

 Cascade lets you simulate these scenarios in a controlled environment.
 Crash and burn all you want - no real users harmed in the process.

 Netflix uses chaos engineering to ensure your binge-watching is never interrupted.